 As the leading university-based research center devoted to lighting, the LRC is committed to providing reliable and objective lighting information and evaluations.
 Many of the world's leading lighting companies, utilities, government agencies, and other industries work with us in this effort.
 These collaborations help us to conduct independent research and educational programs that advance the effective use of light.

-Within the SSL program, there are two means of working with us:
+Within the SSL/3D program, there are two means of working with us:

 - Project sponsorships

-SSL projects are sponsored by lighting and LED manufacturers, commercial users of LED lighting, and government.
+Individual projects are sponsored by lighting, LED, and 3D printing manufacturers, commercial users of LED lighting and 3D printing technology, and government.
 Projects range from basic science to application and demonstration to education.

 SSL Project Sponsors